 The full-time boot camp program is three (3) months long.

 The part-time course is six (6) months long.

 What technology is necessary for class work?

 Students receive a laptop to complete assignments and must have access to reliable internet access outside of class.

-What prerequisites and/or educations background is required for the program?
+What prerequisites and/or education background is required for the program?

-There are no special prerequisites or educational background required for the program.
+Potential students must be 18 years of age and hold a high school diploma or GED.
+Outside of that, there are no special prerequisites or educational background required for the program.
 Students must possess the desire and willingness to learn, as well as a natural curiosity and passion for technology and development.
-Students must also complete ACA’s interview process and be admitted to the course.
+Students must also complete ArCA’s interview process and be admitted no later than the Wednesday prior to the course’s start date.

 Can students work during the session?